"A" "B" "C", "D", "E", "F", "G", "H", "I", "J", "K", "L", "M",

 Potentiometer

-POTENTIOMETER.
+Potentiometer.
 A variable resistor, used as a volume control or a position sensor in servo-systems, having a terminal connected to each end of a resistive element and a third terminal connected to a wiper contact.
 The output is a voltage that is variable depending upon the position of the wiper contact.
 The potentiometer is commonly referred to as a variable voltage divider.
 It, in effect, converts mechanical information into an electrical signal.
-Potentiometer Manufacturers
+Also refer to the Resistor Dictionary, or Potentiometer Characteristics, or Potentiometer Manufacturers.

 POTS.
 Plain Old Telephone Service.
 An acronym used to describe normal residential phone service.